Getting Your Romantic Partner Back – Steps 4 and 5

 Step 5: Find out how to reconnect in a mature way

 You need is to find a therapist who can work with both of you, either together or separately.
 A therapist who can maintain the space necessary for safe exchange of information, safe discussion, and safe exploration of self.
 A therapist who can maintain a firm boundary between the sessions.
-That means your therapist must have considerable experience in relationship counseling, and must certainly be someone you trust.
+That means your therapist must have considerable experience in relationship counselling or shadow work, and must certainly be someone you trust.

 How To Choose A Therapist When You’re Getting Over A Break Up